 Skip to main content

 Falls are not a normal part of aging, and they are preventable.
-If you find yourself losing your balance, it's time to reduce your risk.
+If you find yourself losing your balance or feeling unsteady sometimes, it's time to reduce your risk.
 A great place to start is in your own home.

 Here are some tips to make your home safer to prevent falls: